root-project/root/documentation/spectrum/Spectrum.md

 Function parameters:

--   **`spectrum`**: pointer to the array of source spectrum
+-   **`spectrum`**: pointer to the array of the source spectrum
 -   **`sizex`**: x length of spectrum
 -   **`sizey`**: y length of spectrum
 -   **`number_of_iterations`**:  width of the clipping window

-In Figure 1.6 we present an example of 2-dimensional spectrum before background elimination.
+In Figure 1.6 we present an example of a 2-dimensional spectrum before background elimination.

 ![2-dimensional spectrum before background elimination](figures/image014.png)